 New to HPDE?
 Prepare for your first day at the track.

 What can you expect your first time out?

-- Driving on a racetrack is very different than driving on the street, try to forget all those bad habits.
+- A very different experience!
+Driving on a racetrack is very different than driving on the street.

-- Get a track map, study it, and be able to correlate to the real thing.
+- Track map and handout: It is important to learn corner numbers and where flaggers are placed.
+Get a track map, study it, and be able to correlate to the real thing.

 - Flags: Start learning the flags.
 You must learn flags prior to getting on track.

 - Paddock speed is 5mph.
 Watch for small children and people working on cars who are not looking around.

 - Pre-grid: This is the area where you line up before you get to the grid.
 HPDE 1 lines up in pre-grid next to pit wall.